 Accountability, also, is more difficult as a company grows.
-And it’s also due to the changing power differentials.
+And it’s also due to the decreasing power differentials.

 Simply following up one-on-one with individual leaders no longer works as well.
-Leaders of larger departments have more influence, and their performance is more hidden in a larger company.
+Again, leaders of larger departments have more power, and their performance is more hidden in a larger company.
 So there is less pressure to follow through.

 The solution is again a team approach.

-Mark Green, a colleague of mine in New York, and a peer member of Gravitas Impact Premium Coaches, captured the key ingredients for accountability in his recent monograph titled “Creating a Culture of Accountability”.
+Mark Green, a colleague of mine in New York, and a colleague of mine in Gravitas Impact Premium Coaches, captured the key ingredients for accountability in his recent monograph titled “Creating a Culture of Accountability”.

 There are three ingredients for accountability: